 My afternoons are free to go for a walk, watch a movie, visit a local thrift store with my wife, go to a friend’s house, go shopping, fishing, or do whatever else I feel like doing.

 I try to make myself leave the house every day for at least an hour or two, just to socialize and be around other people.

-In the evening, I like to make dinner for my wife (when she lets me).
-We normally watch our favorite television shows, talk, play a board game or do something fun.
+In the evening we normally watch our favorite television shows, talk, play a board game or do something fun.
 We definitely like to chill.

-I typically go to bed around 1in the morning, sometimes later, and then read for 20-minutes before I go to sleep.
+I typically go to bed around midnight, sometimes later, and then read for 20-minutes before I go to sleep.

 That’s my day in a nutshell.
 It’s not sexy to most people.
 But, I own my life and do what I want.
 I love it.
 No commute.
 No boss.
 I call my own shots and work in my pajamas most days.
 FREEDOM.

 I typically take the weekends off.
 I maintain this schedule pretty much 5 days a week and love it.
 If I want to take a day, or a week off, I can.
 I just love what I do and don’t feel like I need a break.